Acute Urticaria Treatment & Management

 The management of urticaria in the ED is straightforward and typically is not altered by underlying etiology.
 The mainstay is avoidance of further exposure to the antigen and antihistamines.

 Most cases of acute urticaria respond to pharmacotherapy (see Medication).
-Antihistamines are the first line of therapy for urticaria.[45]
-Diphenhydramine (25 mg IV or 50 mg IM or PO) or hydroxyzine (50 mg IM or PO) should be administered if they are available.[45]
+Modern second-generation antihistamines are effective as first-line treatment.
+[5] Diphenhydramine (25 mg IV or 50 mg IM or PO) or hydroxyzine (50 mg IM or PO) can be administered also and have benefit in helping patients sleep at nights.
+[5]

 If any features of anaphylaxis (eg, hypotension, respiratory distress, stridor, gastrointestinal distress, swallowing problems, joint swelling, joint pain) are present, immediate medical intervention should occur.